VISHNU-ARAVIND-99/Zomato-Restaurant-Data-Harvesting/README.md

 I scraped 1166 restaurant data u can see in above link.

-## Following is the example of data of one restaurant :
+## Following is the example data of one restaurant :

     {"restaurant name": "KFC",
     "restaurant_zomoto_link": "https://www.zomato.com/chennai/kfc-2-park-town/",